Being Deaf at the dentist poses some unique communication challenges. Some you can prepare for, others manage to surprise me.

 I’M DEAF.
 I gotta do the communication dance.

 It’s not a carefree, finger-snapping, boogie-hustle, but I’ve been doing this “dance” long enough that I think I can effectively advocate for myself in MOST situations, but something about the D-E-N-T-I-S-T can bring out the embarrassing, little girl TEARS.
 And then I do another 180 because of the whole psychological smack I give myself because the empath in me remembers the poor dentist who nobody likes.
-So it’s a whole set of Jekyll-and-Hyde emotions I go through.
+Right.
+So it’s a whole set of Jekyll-and-Hyde emotional scene I go through.
+In my head, of course.

 Being my dentist sounds fun, doesn’t it?